Our Top Pick

 Dogs love to eat, and that’s a fact!
 But also, dogs have a reputation for eating almost anything – but eating almost anything isn’t a good thing – dogs don’t think about what they put in their bellies too much and whether or not it’s good for them.
 That’s our job!
 A great wet dog food pick ca be an instrumental part of a pooches diet and as such we often think of the wet part of a dog’s meal as the best part because of how important it is.
-To a dog it’s certainly the best part, notice how quickly they will get through the wet food as opposed to dry dog food.
+To a dog it’s certainly the best part, notice how quickly they will get through the wet food as opposed to dry dog food or dry puppy food.

 Many brands of best dog food is mass produced and very low quality, leaving dogs with poor health, an unhealthy coat and in some cases allergies.
 Here at Jug Dog we’ve compiled a handy list of some of the best recommended wet dog food money can buy in the UK.

 - Best Wet Dog Food Brands in the UK

 - Best Wet Dog Food Reviews